 6. San Francisco Ballet Nutcracker

 It’s not quite the holiday season without at least a few retellings of Charles Dickens’ classic tale, A Christmas Carol.
-In 2022, the show returns to its traditional San Francisco home at the American Conservatory Theater (A.C.T.).
+In 2024, the show is once again in its traditional San Francisco home in the American Conservatory Theater (A.C.T.)‘s Toni Rembe Theater theater just off of Union Square, but it is being completely reimagined in a new way.

 8. High Tea for the Holidays